Manoj Pande: Career

 Gen Pande was commissioned into the (267 Engineer Regiment) Bombay Sappers, one of the regiments in the Corps of Engineers, in December 1982.
 He attended the Staff College, Camberley in the United Kingdom.
 After completing the course, he returned to India and was appointed brigade major of a mountain brigade in Northeast India.
 After promotion to the rank of lieutenant colonel, he served as the Chief Engineer at the United Nations Mission in Ethiopia and Eritrea.

 He has commanded the 117 Engineer Regiment along the Line of Control (LOC) in Jammu and Kashmir.
 He was in command of the regiment during Operation Parakram.
 He then attended the Army War College, Mhow and completed the Higher Command Course.
 After the course, he was appointed Colonel Q at HQ 8 Mountain Division.
 The division was then commanded by the Major General Dalbir Singh Suhag.
 He was then promoted to the rank of brigadier and given command of an engineer brigade as part of a Strike Corps in the western theatre.
 He also commanded the 52 Infantry Brigade, positioned along the LOC.
 He was selected to attend the prestigious National Defence College.
 After completing the course, he was appointed Brigadier General Staff Operations (BGS-Ops) at HQ Eastern Command.

-On promotion to the rank of Lieutenant General, he was appointed as the Chief of Staff, Southern Command.
-A year later he was appointed as General Officer Commanding IV Corps.
+On promotion to the rank of Lieutenant General, he was appointed the Chief of Staff, Southern Command.
+A year later he was appointed General Officer Commanding IV Corps.
 On 1 June 2020, Gen Pande assumed the appointment of Commander-in-Chief Andaman and Nicobar Command.
 On 1 June 2021, he took over as the General Officer-Commanding-in-Chief Eastern Command succeeding Lieutenant General Anil Chauhan.

 On 1 February 2022, Lieutenant General Manoj Pande took over as the 43rd Vice Chief of the Army Staff succeeding Lieutenant General Chandi Prasad Mohanty, when the latter superannuated from service on 31 January 2022.

 Chief of the Army Staff

 On 18 April 2022, the Government of India appointed Lieutenant General Manoj Pande as the next Chief of the Army Staff.
 On 30 April 2022, he took over as the 29th Chief of the Army Staff succeeding General Manoj Mukund Naravane.
 He was granted an extension for a period of one month till 30 June 2024 when he was due to retire on 30 May 2024.
 While no formal reason was given, it was speculated that the selection of his successor was delayed due to the 2024 general elections in India whose results were to be declared on 4 June.
-General Upendra Dwivedi was appointed as his successor on 11 June 2024 and he took over on 30 June.
+General Upendra Dwivedi was appointed his successor on 11 June 2024 and he took over on 30 June.
 He superannuated from service on 30 June 2024 and relinquished the appointment of Chief of Army Staff after an illustrious tenure of 26 months.